-The Political Science Major is designed to cultivate your ability to think critically about political systems, processes, and institutions and the related subjects of political power, citizenship, and governance.
+The Political Science program of study is designed to cultivate your ability to think critically about political systems, processes, and institutions and the related subjects of political power, citizenship, and governance.
 As a political scientist, you will work to understand and influence the outcomes of political processes, apply political theory to governance, and engage in the public arena.
 Recent figures show that more than one out of every five jobs in the United States is with some level of government, whether local, county, state, or national.
 This is called the “public” sector; many employees are known as “civil servants.”
 For many civil servants, pay is competitive with, benefits can be better than, and job security is stronger than that of any position they would find in the private sector.
 In fact, during the recent recession, government employment increased while employment in the private sector sunk to historic lows.
 The government employs everything from deep sea geologists to doctors, economists to ditch walkers, pilots to day care workers, international aid workers to Foreign Service Officers — and don’t forget all of our school teachers (elementary, high, and college), police officers, firefighters, and members of the military.
 Don’t eliminate the government as a possible future employer, and if you hope to be promoted, don’t forget to look at classes in Public Administration.
-This program will prepare you for these undertakings by requiring completion of a core program, a concentrated study in one of four subfields, and three electives of your choice.
+This program will prepare you for these undertakings through the completion of a core program, a concentrated study in one of four subfields, and three electives of your choice.

-The core program, a suite of courses that you must complete prior to proceeding to your subfield studies, will provide you with a solid introductory understanding of political science and the tools necessary to comprehend the more complex areas of political science presented in the latter portion of this program.
-Upon completion of the core program, you must select one of the four following subfields: Political Theory, International Relations, Comparative Politics, or American Politics.
-You must take five courses from your selected subfield as well as three elective courses from a subfield outside of your concentration.
+The core program, a suite of courses that you should complete prior to proceeding to your subfield studies, will provide you with a solid introductory understanding of political science and the tools necessary to comprehend the more complex areas of political science presented in the latter portion of this program.
+Upon completion of the core program, select one of the four following subfields: Political Theory, International Relations, Comparative Politics, or American Politics.
+You should take five courses from your selected subfield as well as three elective courses from a subfield outside of your concentration.
 (Note that some of our subfields only have five courses listed; in this case, you will need to take all five of the listed courses.
 Other subfields have more than five courses listed; in this case, you may select five of your choosing.)